Rule 46: Practice Before the Court and Representation

 (1) General appearance.

-(A) Appellants' Representatives.
-Each practitioner representing an appellant shall submit for filing with the Court and serve on the Secretary, no later than the date of the first filing submitted by the practitioner on behalf of the appellant, a notice of appearance in the detail set out in Form 3 in the Appendix of Forms, and a copy of any retainer agreement and any fee agreement for representation before the Court, which when electronically filed will be locked (see E-Rule 4(a)).
+(A) Appellants' and Petitioners' Representatives.
+Each practitioner representing an appellant or petitioner shall submit for filing with the Court and serve on the Secretary, no later than the date of the first filing submitted by the practitioner on behalf of that appellant or petitioner, a notice of appearance in the detail set out in Form 3 in the Appendix of Forms, and a copy of any retainer agreement and any fee agreement for representation before the Court, which when electronically filed will be locked (see E-Rule 4(a)).

-(D) Appearance by Multiple Representatives.
+(E) Appearance by Multiple Representatives.
 In cases where multiple representatives submit for filing a notice of appearance, one representative must be designated as lead representative.
-When an additional representative for appellant or intervenor is not designated as lead representative, that representative may withdraw his or her appearance without obtaining the Court's permission as would otherwise be required by subsection 46(c).
-The lead representative shall promptly file a notice in each case informing the Clerk's Office that the additional representative is no longer representing the appellant or intervenor, that notice of the withdrawal of the additional representative has been provided to the appellant or intervenor, and that the additional representative's name should be removed from the docket.
+When an additional representative for a party, other than the Secretary, is not designated as lead representative, that representative may withdraw his or her appearance without obtaining the Court's permission as would otherwise be required by subsection 46(c).
+The lead representative shall promptly file a notice in each case informing the Clerk's Office that the additional representative is no longer representing the party, that notice of the withdrawal of the additional representative has been provided to the party, and that the additional representative's name should be removed from the docket.

 (ii) Participation defined.
 An eligible law student may participate in the preparation of briefs and other documents to be filed in the Court, but such briefs or documents shall be signed by the attorney of record.
 The student may also participate in oral argument with leave of the Court, but only in the presence of the attorney of record.
 The attorney of record shall personally assume professional responsibility for the law student's work and for supervising the quality of his or her work.
 The attorney shall be familiar with the case and prepared to supplement or correct any written or oral statement made by the student.